kxngchristie/Java-Core-Part-3/README.md

 # Java-Core-Part-3 🚀

 This project contains practical Java programming tasks focusing on modern Java features and functional programming concepts.
-Perfect for learning and practicing Java! ✨
+Perfect for learning and practising Java! ✨

 ## Project Structure 📁